adviknaveen-sudo/brick_game/README.md

 # Python Brick Breaker

-This project is a simple and funny Brick Breaker with an easy level-editor, written in Python and created by 2 French students [Lucas Willems](http://www.lucaswillems.com) and Aymeric Lhullier for their ISN (Initiation aux Sciences du Numérique) project.
+This project is a simple and funny Brick Breaker with an easy level-editor, written in Python and created by 3 students- Team Brick-breaker for their Mesa Hackton.
 ## Requirements

 - Python 3